 Some dogs may act like they were born to take rides in the car and will sit perfectly in their seat, or even roam around the car like it’s no big deal.
 It’s great that riding in the car doesn’t make them nervous in the least, but they too can get injured if an incident happens on the road while they are with you.
 Car harnesses or tethers can be purchased to help keep your dog in place in the car, and safe if you were to need to stop quickly for any reason.
 Although it is not possible in all cases, keeping your dog in a crate while in the car is what is recommended when traveling with them.

 Use a Crate when Traveling

 If your dog was not crate trained at a young age this might be a difficult transition for them.
 Crates are ultimately the safest way to travel with your pet in the car.
 Not only dogs, but cats and rabbits are all safest when traveling in a crate.
 Not only are they safe, but they will also stay in one place rather than potentially causing a distraction while you are driving.

 Keep a Pet First Aid Kit in the Car

-Having a first aid kit in the car for yourself and other people is already something that you probably have in your car.
+Having a pet first aid kit in the car for yourself and other people is already something that you probably have in your car.
 Why not a first aid kit for your dog as well?
 It doesn't need to be anything extravagant.
 Wound care essentials such as gauze, bandages, and some hydrogen peroxide should do the trick unless your pet suffers from a specific medical condition.
 In which case, you can pack your medical supplies accordingly.

 Traveling with your pets can be dangerous for various reasons.
-A lot fo which are reasons that are out of our control.
+A lot of which are reasons that are out of our control.
 Traveling with your pet can also be one of the more fun things you do every day.
 You love your pet beyond measure, which is why you should always be taking the appropriate measures to keep them safe from point A to B, and beyond.